 All of these very complex issues may be the subject of a birth injury claim.

 G. Negligence in C-Section or Operative Delivery

-A variety of problems can occur during a c-section or operative delivery (i.e. forceps, vacuum).
+A variety of problems can occur during a Cesarean section or operative delivery (i.e. forceps, vacuum).
 In some cases, the outcome from the operative delivery may raise questions that warrant investigation by a BILA lawyer.

-A negligently performed c-section may result in injuries to the mother, including injuries to her bladder, uterus, blood vessels and other vital organs.
+A negligently performed Cesarean section may result in injuries to the mother, including injuries to her bladder, uterus, blood vessels and other vital organs.
 Lacerations and injuries to the baby are also possible.

 Delivery by forceps likewise carries risks to both mother and baby.
-Negligent use of forceps may result in injuries to the mother’s bladder, urethra and perineum.
-Risks to the baby include cranial fracture, facial fracture and lacerations or injuries to the facial nerves.
-In rare cases, the baby may suffer brain injury or death.
+Negligent use of forceps may result in injuries to the mother’s bladder, urethra, and perineum.
+Risks to the baby include cranial fracture, facial fracture, and lacerations or injuries to the facial nerves.
+In rare cases, the baby may suffer brain damage or death.

 H. Death of Mother or Baby

 In some cases, the process of labour and delivery, or complications during pregnancy, may result in the death of the mother or baby.